rsundqvist/CopyPasta/README.md

 Commonly used phrases can be saved using the Pasta Editor (Ctrl-G), then exported (RMB -> Export) and shared.
 Pasta items can be categorized using tags.
 Tags are automatically converted to lower case, and any leading or trailing whitespace will be removed.

+From the Files view, feedback may be added directly (Ctrl+F) with a reference to the file and caret position.
+If there is a %FILE:<filename>% tag present, the program will automatically insert the feedback stub at an appropriate location.

 ### 4. Export the feedback

 Under the "Setup" panel, click the "Export All" button (Ctrl-E) to select a target folder.
 All feedback items will be exported as individal .txt-files for each group in the list, and a single .json-file containing all of them (used for later import, or simply discarded).